"Let’s talk about how diet, exercise, and hydration can help protect your eyes and preserve the quality of your eyesight."

 Today Dr. Nancy is talking about important things we should be doing every day to help preserve our valuable eyes, and addressing common age-related eye problems.
 We’ll share some techniques we can practice at home, important dietary and supplement tips, and which lifestyle choices may be causing your eye health to prematurely deteriorate.

 - 07:13: How Your Diet and Exercise Can Protect Your Eyes

 - 30:18: Stay hydrated

 - 40:04: Blueberry Peach Smoothie with chia seeds

 - 44:16: Wrap-up

-- See your family physician regularly to check for diseases that could cause eye problems, like diabetes.
+- See your family physician regularly to check for diseases that could cause eye problems, such as diabetes.